Javascript is not enabled.

 How can I find which plans restrict my drugs?

 Before you choose a Part D plan for the year, find out whether it has any restrictions on your drugs.
+Because each plan decides which drugs it will restrict, some drugs may be automatically covered while others may require prior authorization.
 You can get a list of the plan’s drugs requiring prior authorization, step therapy or quantity limits within the insurer’s plan documents, which are usually posted on its website.

 In the Plan Finder, you’ll see a list of plans available in your area with an estimate of your medications’ yearly drug and premium costs.
-In each plan, under the Drugs heading, you can click on View drugs & their costs and scroll below Estimated total monthly drug cost.
+In each plan, under Drugs, click on View drugs & their costs and scroll below Estimated total monthly drug cost.
 Then click + View more drug coverage.

 If you scroll down to Other drug information, you’ll see a checklist for your drugs with sections for prior authorization, quantity limits or step therapy.
 A Yes will be noted in the boxes that have restrictions for your drugs.